PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 ## Comics section

-This has by far the most complex layout (and unlike most of the site these templates stand alone), and there is a *lot* to take in.
+This has by far the most complex layout (and unlike most of the site these templates stand alone, aside from the Atom feed), and there is a *lot* to take in.
 Let's break it down piece by piece.

 ### Index page (`comics/index.html`)